 Medium GmbHs

-Prepare a balance sheet, P&L, notes, and a management report.
+Medium GmbHs prepare a balance sheet, P&L, notes, and a management report.
 A statutory audit by an independent Wirtschaftsprüfer is required under §316 HGB.
-The managing directors (Geschäftsführer) must prepare the annual financial statements within three months after the financial year-end.
+The managing directors (Geschäftsführer) must prepare the annual FS within three months after the financial year-end.
 Some abridgements are allowed in the Bundesanzeiger publication.

 Large GmbHs

-All GmbHs must file their annual financial statements with the Bundesanzeiger within 12 months after the financial year-end.
+All GmbHs must file their annual FS with the Bundesanzeiger within 12 months after the financial year-end.
 Non-compliance can trigger penalty proceedings (Ordnungsgeldverfahren) with fines starting at €2,500.

 Exceptions: when small GmbHs still need an audit

-1. Parent company with consolidation requirement.
-If the GmbH is required to prepare consolidated financial statements (Konzernabschluss) under §290 HGB, a statutory audit of the consolidated financial statements is mandatory under §316(2) HGB, regardless of the parent's individual size classification.
+First, if the GmbH is a parent company required to prepare consolidated financial statements (Konzernabschluss) under §290 HGB, a statutory audit of the consolidated financial statements is mandatory under §316(2) HGB, regardless of the parent’s individual size classification.
 The group-level size thresholds under §293 HGB (which were also raised in April 2024) determine whether the consolidation exemption applies.

-4. Voluntary audit clause.
-The articles of association (Gesellschaftsvertrag) can voluntarily require an audit even when no legal obligation exists.
-Some GmbHs maintain a voluntary audit to satisfy bank covenants, shareholder agreements, or internal governance requirements.
+Fourth, the articles of association (Gesellschaftsvertrag) can voluntarily require an audit even when no legal obligation exists.
+Some GmbHs maintain a voluntary audit to satisfy bank covenants or shareholder agreements.
 In these cases, the audit is a contractual rather than statutory obligation, but the Wirtschaftsprüfer still conducts it under ISA-DE.
+In our experience, this is where the file becomes a tick box exercise because nobody enforces the same rigour on a voluntary engagement.

 Worked example: does Kessler Verpackung GmbH still need an audit?